deeppavlov/chatsky/docs/source/user_guides/llm_integration.rst

 Conditions
 ==========

-The LLM-response based conditions can also be applied to the script.
+LLM-based conditions can also be used in the script.

 .. code-block:: python